 Ethical shopping also means thinking about if you really need to shop at all.

-Sometimes it’s okay to just say “No” to buying the latest and greatest.
+Sometimes it’s okay to just say “no” to buying the latest and greatest and simply spend less money.
 Sure, there’s a new phone on the market that’s cool, but do you really need it?

 Becoming an ethical shopper means asking yourself this question a lot.
-It’s easy to give in to society’s pressure to buy new and buy often, but part of becoming a more conscious consumer is to start thinking in a different way.
+It’s easy to give in to society’s pressure to buy new and buy often, but part of becoming a more conscious consumer is to start thinking in a different way, especially when you’re shopping online.

-One way to nip unnecessary buying in the bud is to employ the 30-day purchase rule.
-If a person finds an item they like but doesn’t need immediately, they agree to walk away for 30 days.
+Another way to nip unnecessary buying in the bud is to employ the 30-day purchase rule.
+If you find an item you like but don’t need immediately, agree to walk away for 30 days.

-If, after the waiting period, they feel they still really want the product and can afford it, they can then choose to go back and buy it.
+If, after the waiting period, you feel you still really want the product and can afford it, you can then choose to go back and buy it.
 However, the odds are fairly good that a little bit of time and space will prove that a nonessential item is just that.

 Tracking Spending Can Help

-Looking over your credit card and checking account statements each month can help people see exactly where they are spending their money (and where they may want to cut back), while also pointing out vendors and shops they may no longer want to patronize (such as an out of the way mega-grocery store).
+Looking over your checking account and credit card statements each month can help you see exactly where you are spending your money (and where you may want to cut back), while also pointing out vendors and shops you may no longer want to patronize (such as an out of the way mega-grocery store).

 The Takeaway